-- 100% wool “broadcloth” – a classic plain weave, comes in many weights. ideal.
+- 100% wool “Broadcloth” – a classic plain weave, comes in many weights

 - 100% wool “Kersey” – lovely heavy twill weave fabric

-Types of wool which MAY be good choices, choose carefully:
+Types of wool which *MAY* be good, choose carefully:

-- wool “coatings” – vary greatly.
+- 100% wool “coatings” – vary greatly.
 Coating is just a term suggesting it is of a heavier weight.
-It could be almost anything – choose carefully.
+It could be almost anything – choose very carefully.

-- wool “Melton” – a good heavy weight wool – be sure it is 100% wool.
-Melton is often a blend of wool & nylon.
+- 100% wool “Melton” – a good heavy weight wool – be sure it is 100% wool.
+Melton is most often a blend of wool & nylon.

 “Worsted” wool should generally be avoided.
 Worsted wools are when the wool fiber is spun and made into a smoother yarn before the weaving process.
 This often makes for exceptionally fine and smooth fabric – especially lovely for modern suits and such.
 Perhaps the wealthiest of our gentle people may have a garment of such exceptionally fine cloth, perhaps.
 But not us regular folk.
 If you have a worsted wool which is not at all like a smooth modern suiting fabric – it may be ok to use.
 Send a swatch to Lara and we will talk about it.

 *** Do not buy any wool described as crepe, stretch, novelty weave, tricotine, metallic, lurex, plaid, check, houndstooth or stripe ***